Herm71/jc-eleventy/src/posts/joshua-tree-mojave-desert.md

 {% image "./src/assets/images/hicksville/plan-b.jpg", "Hicksville Plan B image", "Select 11 for Plan B", "image-align-right", "(min-width: 30em) 50vw, 100vw" %}

 If you decide to visit this area and you're looking for accommodations, do yourself a favor and check out [Hicksville Trailor Palace](https://www.hicksvillepalace.com/).
 I stayed there both times on my recent visits.
 This place is awesome.
 Out in the middle of nowhere, Hicksville is an oasis of kitsch, in the best possible way.
-The property features ten trailers (and a [zombie safe bunker](https://www.hicksvillepalace.com/projectz)), a pool, an arcade, shuffleboard, an archery/bb-gun range, a put-put golf course, and a vending machine where you can select items like the vodka tonic package, the S'mores package or the [Plan B morning-after pill](https://www.plannedparenthood.org/learn/morning-after-pill-emergency-contraception/whats-plan-b-morning-after-pill) package.
+The property features ten trailers (and a [zombie safe bunker](https://www.hicksvillepalace.com/projectz)), a pool, an arcade, shuffleboard, an archery/bb-gun range, a putt-putt golf course, and a vending machine where you can select items like the vodka tonic package, the S'mores package or the [Plan B morning-after pill](https://www.plannedparenthood.org/learn/morning-after-pill-emergency-contraception/whats-plan-b-morning-after-pill) package.

 Also, Hicksville's jukebox is epic.
-It has every song you've ever heard by every band you clould ever think of.(Additionally, the jukebox is the only amplified speaker allowed, as [personal speakers or boom boxes are not permitted](https://www.hicksvillepalace.com/faqs).)
+It has every song you've ever heard by every band you clould ever think of.
+(Additionally, the jukebox is the only amplified speaker allowed, as [personal speakers or boom boxes are not permitted](https://www.hicksvillepalace.com/faqs).)

 All trailers on the property have themes.
 For instance, there's [The Lux](https://www.hicksvillepalace.com/the-lux-trailer), which pays homage to legendary punk rock psychobilly band [The Cramps](https://en.wikipedia.org/wiki/The_Cramps).
-And [The Pee-wee](https://www.hicksvillepalace.com/the-peewee-trailer), the actual "Conastoga wagon" featured in the Pee-wee Herman film [Big Top Pee-wee](https://www.imdb.com/title/tt0094744/).
-There's also [The New World](https://www.hicksvillepalace.com/the-new-world-trailer), a mid-century modern 50's style trailer where [Johnny Depp and Amanda Heard had their knockdown-dragout](https://www.youtube.com/watch?v=YXD884AjZyQ&pp=ygUPI3dpdG5lc3N0cmFpbGVy).
+And [The Pee-Wee](https://www.hicksvillepalace.com/the-peewee-trailer), the actual "Conastoga wagon" featured in the Pee-Wee Herman film [Big Top Pee-Wee](https://www.imdb.com/title/tt0094744/).
+There's also [The New World](https://www.hicksvillepalace.com/the-new-world-trailer), a mid-century modern 50s-style trailer where [Johnny Depp and Amanda Heard had their knockdown-dragout](https://www.youtube.com/watch?v=YXD884AjZyQ&pp=ygUPI3dpdG5lc3N0cmFpbGVy).

 So far, I've stayed in The Fifi and The Pee-Wee.
 If you stay in all of them they put your name on their special wall.